-In the case of food addiction, foods high in fats and sugars can activate the brain’s reward system in much the same way cocaine and nicotine do, according to Bryn Mawr College.
+In the case of food addiction, foods high in fats and sugars can activate the brain’s reward system in much the same way cocaine and nicotine do.
 Over time, continually consuming foods with high fat and/or high sugar content alters brain processes in such a way that food becomes a primary motivator for a person’s everyday behaviors.

 People affected by food addiction often gravitate towards foods containing high levels of fats and sugars.
 These foods just so happen to affect the brain in much the same way opiate drugs, such as heroin and Demerol do, according to the National Center for Biotechnology Information.
 Opiate drugs create calming, relaxing, mildly euphoric effects that can greatly reduce stress levels.